bhyeh/Corn-Yield-Prediction/README.md

 There are a few remarkable resemblances between the actual and predicted yield map, some of which I have highlighted below.
 Noteable is that low yielding patches present in the headlands are nicely captured by the network.
 Further, the distinct 'dog-like' patch of low yield in the upper right corner of the field and 'tail' pattern are expressed in the predicted map as well!

 ![image](https://user-images.githubusercontent.com/89032804/156932821-575b72df-207c-4906-a8ac-e45ec07b0fe9.png)

-Overall, these early results show exciting promise in becoming a practical solution for precision Nitrogen management.
-More specifically, a farmer could reasonably accumulate weekly photos of their fields during early growth stages by a drone, obtain a generated prediction map (by NMSP), and then draw decisions for applying Nitrogen before harvest and optimize overall yield.